-To be approved, Proposals 2 and 3 regarding the amendment of the 2004 Equity Incentive Plan and the selection of the independent registered public accounting firm, respectively, must receive a "For" vote from the majority of shares present and entitled to vote either in person or by proxy.
+To be approved, Proposal 3 regarding ratification of the selection of the independent registered public accounting firm must receive a "For" vote from the majority of shares present and entitled to vote either in person or by proxy.
 If you "Abstain" from voting, it will have the same effect as an "Against" vote.
 Broker non-votes will have no effect.